mikeoverbay/PKGexplorer/README.md

 #### This is an on going project by me..
 Coffee_

+## Version 1.0.08
+Added wild card search to text searching.
+Just add a * to the text either at the start or end of the line.

 ## Version 1.0.0.7
 Add a text based search function.</br>
 Enter the text and press enter.</br>